 When writing your resume, include relevant work experience only.
 Part-time jobs such as retail sales or putting too many irrelevant work experiences won’t make your resume better.
 It would seem like you’re trying too hard.
 And it’s even worse if they have nothing to do with the job you’re applying for.

 Write down your most relevant work experiences in detail.
 That’s why it’s called a resume – it’s a summary of the most important data relevant to the job you’re looking for.
 If you only have minimal work experience, don’t worry.
 Just go into detail on your responsibilities and highlight your skills – you still have a lot to offer.
+The best way to learn is to see how others fill up their cv, you can look at accountants cv examples and learn from them, their focus on relevant experience, and keywords connected with the job they are applying for.

 Oh, and no listing hobbies – managers are interested in what you can offer to the company, not what you do in your free time.